westerveltco/django-email-relay/README.md

 EMAIL_BACKEND = "email_relay.backend.RelayDatabaseEmailBackend"
 ```

 4. Add the email relay database to your `DATABASES` setting.
-A default database alias is pfrom email_relay.conf import `EMAIL_RELAY_DATABASE_ALIAS`:
+A default database alias is provided at `email_relay.conf.EMAIL_RELAY_DATABASE_ALIAS` which you can import and use:

 ```python
 from email_relay.conf import EMAIL_RELAY_DATABASE_ALIAS